geekiam/blog/content/posts/are-all-systems-broken.md

 An overly centralised education system may also impact on students’ sense of a lack of agency as they lack choice and flexibility to direct their own learning paths, which could lead those at risk of EL to become disengaged and potentially drop out.

+Throughout the average students education period of between 12 and 16 years, the student is subjected to a constant stream of propaganda, which is designed to ensure that the student is indoctrinated into the system.
+Almost every ounce of innovation and creativity is mentally beaten out of the student, and the student is forced to conform to the system.

+On the face of it is nothing short of a miracle that any entrepreneurs have escaped this indoctrination process, and have actually succeeded.
+For the entrepreneurs that have succeeded one will inevitably find that they have had to unlearn everything and the vast majority either dropped out or never went to university.
+The vast majority have shown the will and drive to succeed in spite of the system, and not because of it.